mcadamm4/Delock/docs/documentation/README.md

 In addition, the file names you choose to use should make clear what the document content is.

+**The final version of your documents should be converted to PDF and stored in this same directory**

 *Do not place any other files in this directory.*